futureofcoding/futureofcoding.org/drafts/dctp.md

     )
 ```

-The beauty of the denotational style is that the dataflow is so clear, as you can see when we convert the above Python code to a dataflow diagram:
+The beauty of the denotational style is that the flow of data is so clear.
+Below Hayoi reformats the above Python code as a diagram to emphasis the flow of data:

 ![](https://user-images.githubusercontent.com/2288939/51426743-e7fc2400-1be6-11e9-9aa6-1c45d3c8f83e.png)

-This will help us easily answer questions that are all-but-buried in the imperative description, such as:
+Denotative code like this helps us easily answers questions that are all-but-buried in the imperative description, such as:

 > If I have two people to make this tiramisu, which parts can be done in parallel?